ÐãÐãÖ±²¥

 Pathways and Careers Information: Year 10

-Subject selection for Year 11, 2025
+Subject Selection for Year 11, 2025

 Thank you to all families who participated in the subject selection process for Year 11, 2025.
 The College is currently finalising missing selections and constructing the timetable for 2025.

-VET Certificates (TAFE courses) and Work Experience for 2025
+VET Certificates (TAFE Courses) and Work Experience for 2025

 Applications for VET Certificates for 2025 have now closed.
 Students will be notified of the outcome of their application in the coming weeks.